dnanexus/dxfuse/README.md

 database, located on `/var/dxfs/metadata.db`.
 It stores files and directories and tables, indexed for fast queries.

+The exported filesystem is not exactly a normal POSIX filesystem.
+For example:
+- Metadata like last access time are not supported
+- Directories to not have create/modify times
+- Overwriting a file is not allowed.
+- At some point, we may allow creating new files, but this will not have any concurrency control.

 ## Limitations

 - Assumes a Linux operating system